The Caulfield Grammar School Council has approved the following Fees for Overseas Students for 2019.

 4. Before and After School Care

-4.1 A before and after school care program is run by Camp Australia at each of the junior school campuses.
-Fees for this service are billed directly by Camp Australia.
-Further details are available from the Heads of Campus or at www.campaustralia.com.au.
+4.1 A before and after school care program is provided by a third party provider at each of the junior school campuses.
+Fees for this service are billed directly by the provider.
+Further details are available from the Heads of Campus.

 5. Caulfield Grammarians’ Association